elliot-nelson/7tonshark/content/posts/github-actions-string-operations.md

 ## JSON-to-JSON property selection

-Again using a splat, we can actually "select" a property out of a JSON blob without using any string functions.
+Again using a splat, we can actually "select" a property out of a JSON blob using just the JSON string functions.
 For example, suppose we have a job called `get-projects` that produces an output `projects` that looks like this:

 ```json
 [